danamag/stremio-addons-list/README.md

 To get notifications about new addons press the "Watch" button at the top right of this page. (or [join the Discord](https://discord.gg/zNRf6YF), all new addons are announced on the #bots channel)

-> [!NOTE]
-> Due to recent abuse of this repository (malicious addons, spam) by a user called [vancengvn](https://github.com/Vance-ng-vn) we were forced to implement a moderation system.
-New addon submissions now need explicit approval from a contributor to be published - unless you are on the [trusted publishers](./trusted_publishers.json) list.
-Please contact a moderator on Discord or Reddit if your addon hasn't been approved after 7 days.

 ## How Can I Help?